abhijit-mudigonda/abhijit-mudigonda.github.io/content/vhs.md

 Depends on the participants!
 Currently, beyond the content of the first-year courses, I plan to assume familiarity with sheaves and complex manifolds (e.g. to the level of 2.1, 2.3, 4.1, and 4.3 of Voisin).
-We may start with a crash course of Dolbeault cohomology and Hodge theory but it will be helpful to have seen it before.

 ##### Schedule

-**Weekly, starting week 2.
-Exact day/time TBD.**

-Right now it looks like Monday 10:30-12 will be a good time, but I'll update based on the Schej.
+**Mondays, from 10:30 AM to 12 PM**

 I will speak by default.
 If you would like to speak then please reach out and we can discuss scheduling, but there's no pressure at all to do so.

 ##### Notes

-Notes will be posted here on the day of each talk.
+A view-only link is [here](https://www.overleaf.com/read/znjbqkhdttyh#40d205).
+Contact me if you'd like the editing link, but everyone on the mailing list should've received it.